Learn Flamenco and Study Spanish in Granada, Spain

 This past spring, I enrolled in a 2-week intensive at Carmen de las Cuevas, a unique school for foreigners, offering Spanish language and flamenco classes.
 I found affordability, value, a friendly atmosphere, and an experience unparalleled to my previous travels.

 Although I did not study Spanish language there, the school has a high quality language program which is accredited by the Instituto Cervantes—the highest level of accreditation in its class.
 Carmen first started out as a language school only and was the first to offer Spanish for foreigners in Granada.
-So, if you are looking to brush up on your Spanish while learning flamenco, you can also add on intensive language immersion courses for as little as 130 Euros per week (10 hours per week of a combination individual and group).
+So, if you are looking to brush up on your Spanish while learning flamenco, you can also add on intensive language immersion courses.

 During my stay there, I met students who traveled from as far as Australia and Japan and who share the same passion for flamenco and all things Andaluz.
 I also took advantage of Carmen’s free cultural program, which consists of daily guided morning walks and lectures highlighting the historical sites of Granada.
 This is available to all students enrolled in at least one course.
 It doesn’t matter if you are only interested in either language or flamenco.
 All classes are offered a la carte and don’t conflict on the schedule.
 And the friendly office staff will help you meet your requirements.
 They will even work with you to drop or add a class after the start date.
 Language classes typically run in the mornings and dance and guitar sessions are split between morning and afternoons.